Save Our Stoneham Proposition 2½ campaign logo

 Schools

-• SPS is facing a deficit of $4.5 million that will impact all students
+• SPS is facing a deficit that will impact all students

-• 40% reduction of high school athletics, increased participation fees
+• Significant reduction of high school athletics and increased participation fees

 • Reductions to special education, ELL, and the arts